 Manufacturer - Wilson

 Wilson sporting goods traces its roots to the Les and John company, a slaughter house that began using animal byproducts to manufacture products such as tennis racket strings and surgical sutures.
 In 1915, Thomas E. Wilson became president and renamed the company the Thomas E. Wilson Co.
-About 1918 the company struck a deal to supply the Chicago Cubs.
+About 1918 the company struck a deal to supply the Chicago Cubs and White Sox with their official uniforms.
 In 1922, it introduced the Ray Schalk catcher's mitt.
 Also, about 1922 it struck a 10 year deal with the Pacific Coast League to be their supplier of baseballs.
 In 1925, it was renamed the Wilson-Western Sporting Goods Company.
+About 1927, Wilson introduced a new cursive block letter logo which survives to this day.
 In 1931 it renamed itself Wilson Sporting Goods Company, the name it retains to this day.
 After World War II ended in 1945, Ted Williams became a member of the company's advisory staff.
 In 1964, Wilson opened its first overseas plant, a baseball manufacturing facility in Aguadilla, Puerto Rico.

 Manufacturer - Goldsmith, MacGregor, Brunswick